Protect your computer against viruses. Here are some basic steps to safeguard your home computer system:

 - You will be required to utilize a User ID and password to gain access to the site.

 When you enroll in Online Banking, you select a unique Log-in ID and password.
 To prevent unauthorized access to your account, please make sure that you keep your Log-in ID and password confidential.
-Here are some basic steps you can take:
+Here are some basic steps you can take to protect your password:

-- If you must write down your Log-in ID and password, store them in a safe place away from your computer.
+- If you must write down your Log-in ID and/or password, store them in a safe place away from your computer.

 - Never give your password to anyone over the phone, regardless of the circumstances.
 Surrey Bank & Trust will never ask you for your password.

-- Mix upper-case and lower-case letters with numbers and special characters.
+- Mix upper-case and lower-case letters with numbers.

 - Don't use personal information.
 Names, birth dates, telephone numbers, license plate numbers, Social Security numbers, street addresses, or the brand of automobile you drive, etc., are easy to guess.